matthaaa/my_todo_list/README.md

 ### Main Features

-- Add, edit, and delete todo lists
+- Add, edit, and delete todo lists, with the following attributes:
+    - Name
+    - Description
+    - Completed Status
+    - Due Date
 - Basic report of tasks to be done and tasks that are due/overdue
 - Ability to mark tasks as complete and gray them out
 - Data persists on client using localStorage so that user can close their browser and still have their tasks loaded when they return to the page